Multi-band light curves from eccentric accreting supermassive black hole binaries: Discussion

 Secondly, we caution against over-interpreting the shapes of specific pulses seen in \fref{fig:LCMach}.
 The pulse shapes for a given model change from one cycle to the next, and also vary in character between models with different nominal Mach numbers.
 Our tests show reliable results about the frequency content of the pulse time series (i.e. near-orbital and lump frequencies having values within a certain range, see Table~\ref{tab:circ_freq}), and it is safe to say that the pulse shapes resulting from hydrodynamic processes are probably ``spiky,'' and not perfectly periodic.

 Furthermore, the Mach number of the gas depends strongly on the accretion rate.
 For lower accretion rates, the Mach number can easily become greater than 100; for example, if our target system were accreting at $0.1\times\dot{M}_{\rm Edd}$ instead of $10\times\dot{M}_{\rm Edd}$ (all else being equal), then the initial condition would have $\mathcal{M}(a)\simeq240$.
 Our \fref{fig:LCMach} suggests that the visual appearance of light curves depends very strongly on Mach number, becoming noisier at higher Mach.
 One wonders whether light curves from very high-Mach number circumbinary accretion disks would present any obvious periodicity at all, unless from Doppler modulation.
+However, even though the Mach numbers we have simulated are in a narrow range of possible values, the Mach numbers we have simulated are physically reasonable.
+In particular, the Mach numbers we simulated do not require super-Eddington accretion rates; the Mach profile of the $\alpha$-disk models we use are nearly invariant when simultaneously scaling the black hole mass up by a factor of $n$ and the accretion rate (expressed in multiples of Eddington) down by a factor of $n$.
+Thus, for example, a binary with $M=10^9\,M_\odot$ accreting at 0.1$\times$ the Eddington rate would have similar Mach number as the systems we study in this work.

 Next, as we have mentioned above, we are primarily predicting the thermal disk emission.
-Infrared wavelengths are expected to be contaminated by dust near the quasar \citep[e.g.][]{padovani+2017}, which must be taken into consideration when applying our results to observations.
-Furthermore, we can only infer properties of the jet emission to the extent that it is predicted by $\dot{M}$ \citep[which has theoretical support, e.g.][]{paschalidis+2021, combi+2021} or by the disk supply of seed photons.
+Infrared wavelengths are expected to be heavily contaminated by dust near the quasar \citep[e.g.][]{padovani+2017}, which must be taken into consideration when applying our results to observations.
+However, since the specific bands we present should be thought of more generally as whatever emission is coming $\simeq 7.6-28\%$ and $\simeq 37-84\%$ from the minidisks, dust will not be a contaminant in general (in particular, for sufficiently higher binary mass and/or compaction).

+We can only infer properties of the jet emission to the extent that it is predicted by $\dot{M}$ \citep[which has some theoretical support, e.g.][]{paschalidis+2021, combi+2021} or by the disk supply of seed photons.
 Our inferences about $\dot{M}$ are not up to the same standard as our other results quoted in Tables~\ref{tab:circ_var} through~\ref{tab:ecc_MD}, because that was not a primary design goal of our study.
 We believe that our conclusions involving $\dot{M}$ would be at the same standard as our infrared and optical conclusions if we performed sink-shrinking studies in all of our sensitivity tests in Appendix~\ref{app:sens}.
 Currently, we only performed a sink-shrinking study for our fiducial $\mathcal{M}=11$ run.